joesparrow/palindromeevents/index.md

 Note, kudos won't actually be included with the medal, I don't have any actual kudos, but they will be present in spirit.

-# Other stuff
+# Anything else?

 We are grateful you read this far down!
+A few more details!

 ## Tell me about the medal